Web Analytics Made Easy - Statcounter

 We’re committed to keeping our young people safe.

-We continue to learn lessons from the inquest into the death of an Explorer Scout at the Great Orme, Wales in 2018.
-We are implementing a programme of change, responding to our commitments in our response to the Prevention of Future Deaths Notice.
-We share this progress and our learnings publicly on our website.
+We continue to learn lessons from the 2024 inquest into the death of an Explorer Scout at the Great Orme, Wales in 2018.
+Throughout 2025 we have implemented a programme of change, responding to our commitments in our response to the Prevention of Future Deaths Notice.
+Having recently published the final report, we are now looking ahead to maintain our commitment to continually learning and improving.

-Our Safety Committee, a sub-Committee of the Board, continues to attract leading safety experts from outside the movement, to enhance our work on keeping people young people and adult volunteers safe.
+Our Safety Committee, a sub-Committee of the Board, brings leading safety experts from outside our movement, to enhance our work on keeping people young people and adult volunteers safe.

-Work is advancing to develop our next strategy which will run from 2026 to 2035, and we are fully engaged in thinking and planning for the future.
+Work is advancing to launch our next strategy which will run from 2026 to 2035, and we are fully engaged in thinking and planning for the future.

 We’ve consulted widely with our movement, including thousands of young people and volunteers.
-The next key moment in January 2025 will be ‘Summit25, our national conference that will bring together over 600 volunteers and young adults to reflect, refocus and renew.
 Along with external input, the outcomes will help shape the final strategy, with implementation commencing in early 2026.

-Alongside this, we are reviewing our governance structures and functions, planning new adventures like a contingent of 18–25-year-olds heading to the World Scout Moot in Portugal in summer 2025, and refreshing our youth programme.
+Alongside this, we are reviewing our governance structures and functions, planning new adventures like a contingent of Scouts heading to the World Scout Jamboree in Poland in 2027, and refreshing our Explorer Scouts programme for 14-18 year olds from September 2026.

 Scouts is a movement, which means we’re always ready to change with the times, while staying true to our values and core aim of supporting young people, inspiring a new generation with skills for life.
-Our new chair will have a key role in helping us to realise our ambitions for the future, for example in terms of strategy implementation, improving our governance, engaging more with the communities where we operate or in digital transformation.
+Our new chair will have a key role in helping us to realise our ambitions for the future, through strategy implementation, improving our governance, engaging more with the communities and in supporting our movement digitally.